gratianlup/temp/docs/assembly-view.md

 - instruction opcode (bold text)
 - an optional list of instruction operands
 - source line number associated with the instruction, obtained from the debug info (gray text).
-- inlinees (inlined functions) associated with the instructio, obtained from the debug info (green text).
+- inlinees (inlined functions) associated with the instruction, obtained from the debug info (green text).

 ##### Source lines